Karbonadas/Echoes-of-Arkath/Monsters/CR 8 Titan of The Lord.md

-This massive humanoid creature is the result of a dark ritual that imbued a mortal with a small grain of a powerful demon lord(The dark one([[Tamsiojo kultas]])).
+This massive humanoid creature is the result of a dark ritual that imbued a mortal with a small grain of a powerful demon lord(The dark one([[Juodoji brolija  - Šelmiai]])).
 It wields a massive black sword that can cleave through anything in its path.
 It is immune to non-magical attacks and has a powerful aura of fear that can paralyze its enemies.

 ![[Pasted image 20230424164352.png]]